FelixdenBreejen/TabForestPFN/README.md

 TabZilla (http://arxiv.org/abs/2305.02997)

 All analysis can be found in the `notebooks` folder, often based on the information in the `outputs_done` folder.
+Not all analysis can be reproduced without editing the notebooks because of missing model weights or changes in the folder structure.

 ### WhyTrees